walle/dotfiles/README.md

 The dotfiles are only tested on osx right now, but aim to be fully functional on linux too.

-Iterm2 with the Gotham theme (https://github.com/whatyouhide/gotham-contrib)
+Iterm2 with the gruvbox-dark.itermcolors, install it manually.
-is used as terminal emulator.

 ## Bash